 Global Non-protein Nitrogen in Feed Market Overview

-Global Non-protein Nitrogen in Feed Market was valued at USD 1.56 billion in 2021 and is expected to reach USD 2.08 billion by the year 2028, at a CAGR of 4.20%.
+Non-protein Nitrogen in Feed Market Size Was Valued at USD 1.69 Billion in 2023 and is Projected to Reach USD 2.47 Billion by 2032, Growing at a CAGR of 4.29% From 2024-2032

 Compounds that provide nitrogen other than protein form are called non-protein nitrogen (NPN) compounds.
 Non-protein nitrogen is a form of inactive protein which converts into an active protein form in the gut of animals.
 Non-protein nitrogen (NPN) is a less expensive form of protein that is recently being used in animal nutrition as feed.
 These are non-protein components thereof no use for humans but microbiota present in the gut of animals helps them to convert these non-protein components in protein form and are then absorbed.
 Proteins play an important role in development, improvising metabolism, and hormone and DNA production in the animal body.
 Moreover, they are also required to replace damaged and dead animal cells.
 NPN is also used to increase crude protein values artificially.
 Crude protein values are measured based on the presence of nitrogen content as protein.
 Furthermore, crude proteins have both true proteins and other nitrogenous products yet only true proteins are digested and then absorbed by animals.
 Ruminants are the only animals that can digest NPN while other digestive systems are not designed to digest NPN.